Blunderbuss: Design and use

 Blunderbusses were typically short, with barrels under 2 ft in length, at a time when a typical musket barrel was over 3 ft long.
 One source, describing arms from the early to middle 17th century, lists the barrel length of a wheel lock dragon at around 11 in, compared to a 16 in length for a blunderbuss.

-The blunderbuss could be considered an early type of shotgun and served in many similar roles.
-Though some old accounts may list the blunderbuss as being loaded with various scrap iron, rocks, or wood, which might well result in damage to the bore of the gun, it was typically loaded with a number of lead balls smaller than the bore diameter.
 Barrels were made of steel or brass.
+There is one blunderbuss, a percussion model owned by L. W. Young that has a barrel 30 inches to the flared muzzle, an exception to the rule.